stepstoDevops/Python-for-DevOps/python-day-01/Python Data Types.md

 # Python Data Types

-Data types are fundamental in programming-they define what kind of value a variable can hold and what operations can be performed on it.
-In Python, data types are especially important because Python uses dynamic typing, meaning you don’t have to declare a variable’s type explicitly; it’s determined by the value you assign[2][4][5].
+In Python, data types are especially important because Python uses dynamic typing, meaning you don’t have to declare a variable’s type explicitly; it’s determined by the value you assign .

 ## **Why Data Types Matter**

 - They determine how data is stored in memory.
 - They define what operations are valid for each variable.
-- They help prevent errors by ensuring data is used appropriately[7][10].
+- They help prevent errors by ensuring data is used appropriately.

 ## **Python's Built-in Data Types**

-Python offers a variety of built-in data types, grouped into several categories[2][5]:
+Python offers a variety of built-in data types, grouped into several categories:

 | Category        | Data Types                                       | Example                                      |
 |-----------------|--------------------------------------------------|----------------------------------------------|